-Article (25) Selection of Discussants of Thesis
+Selection of Discussants of Thesis

-- 1. The College Committee prepares a list of names and specialities of professors in some universities inside and outside the Kingdom of Bahrain to select the discussants.
-This list is changeable and updated annually. - 2.
-The Dean issues a resolution, based on a recommendation of the College Council to form a three-member thesis assessment panel (supervisor, internal examiner, external examiner) as long as there is no shared supervision.
-The chair of the assessment panel is the one with the highest academic rank not to be the supervisor where possible provided that a copy of the thesis, along with a report about its validity for discussion, will be sent to the discussants within a reasonable period. - 3.
-The student delivers copies of the thesis in its final form to members of the committee at least two weeks prior to the date of discussion. - 4.
-The Head of Department undertakes responsibility for ensuring the full procedures of the discussion and submits a report to the Deanship of Research and Postgraduate Studies and the Council via a form approved by the Deanship of Research and Postgraduate Studies.
+- A. The College Committee prepares a list of names and specialities of professors in some universities inside and outside the Kingdom of Bahrain to select the discussants.
+This list is changeable and updated annually. - B. The Dean issues a resolution, based on a recommendation of the College Council upon a recommendation from the graduate studies committee in the college to form a three-member thesis assessment panel (supervisor, internal examiner, external examiner) as long as there is no shared supervision.
+The chair of the assessment panel is the one with the highest academic rank, be it the internal or the external examiner. - C. The student delivers copies of the thesis in its final form to members of the committee at least two weeks prior to the date of discussion. - D. The Head of Department undertakes responsibility for ensuring the full procedures of the discussion and submits a report to the Deanship of Research and Graduate Studies and the Council via a form approved by the Deanship of Research and Graduate Studies.